Abigael201/titanic-ml-project/README.md

 ## Repository Structure
 - `data/`: Contains the dataset files (`train.csv` and `test.csv`).
-- `notebooks/`: Jupyter notebooks with detailed analysis and model building.
+- `notebooks/`: Google Colab notebook with detailed analysis and model building.
 - `README.md`: This file providing an overview of the project.

 ## Getting Started